gruppe-adler/grad-replay/README.md

 Currently there is **no helper function to resume normal gameplay after replay has played**, this means all assets will be frozen and TFAR spectator channel will be set for all players, furthermore every wound will be healed and all spectator cams left.

 ### Customization
-Adding the following code to the GRAD_Replay class in the description.ext enables saving at replay start.
+Adding the following code to the GRAD_Replay class in the description.ext enables saving and other options at replay start.

 ```
-saveHealth = true;                  //enables Health saving at replay start
+saveHealth = true;                  //enables health saving at replay start
+saveVehicles = true;                //enables status saveing of vehicles at replay start
 ```

-the saved health can be restored with the following command.
+The saved health can be restored with the following command.
 ```
 [] call GRAD_replay_fnc_restoreHealth;
 ```